Table of Contents

-Example 1: Corporation “C” registered under the LDA during 2008.
-Effective upon close of business on December 31, 2008, “C” merged with Corporation “D.” “D,” the surviving corporation, had no lobbyist employees before the merger and is not registered.
+Example 1: Corporation “C” registered under the LDA during 2014.
+Effective upon close of business on December 31, 2014, “C” merged with Corporation “D.” “D,” the surviving corporation, had no lobbyist employees before the merger and is not registered.
 How and when should this information be reported?
-Assuming that “D” retains at least one of “C’s” lobbyist employees and will incur lobbying expenses of at least $12,500 during the January March quarterly period, Corporation “D” is required to register.
-The 45 day period in which its initial registration must be filed begins to run on December 31, 2008, the date “D” first had lobbyist employees, and the registration is due by February 14, 2009.
+Assuming that “D” retains at least one of “C’s” lobbyist employees and will incur lobbying expenses of at least $13,000 during the January–March quarterly period, Corporation “D” is required to register.
+The 45-day period in which its initial registration must be filed begins to run on December 31, 2014, the date “D” first had lobbyist employees, and the registration is due by February 14, 2015.
 On the other hand, if “D” will not be lobbying after the merger, it is not required to register.
-In pre merger discussions, Corporation “C” might have agreed to terminate its registration and file its final lobbying report before ceasing its corporate existence.
+In pre-merger discussions, Corporation “C” might have agreed to terminate its registration and file its final lobbying report before ceasing its corporate existence.
 If, however, “C” did not do so, Corporation “D” should terminate the registration and file the outstanding lobbying report in “C’s” name.
-“D” may simply annotate the signature block on Form LD 2 to indicate that it is filing as successor in interest to “C.”
+“D” may simply annotate the signature block on the quarterly activity report (LD-2) to indicate that it is filing as successor in interest to “C.”

 Example 3: Corporation “J,” a registrant, acquired Corporation “K,” a non registrant.
 At the time of the acquisition, “J” changed its name to “J & K.” How and when should this information be reported?
 For LDA purposes, this is simply a change in the name of the registrant.
 The change should be reported on the next quarterly activity report (LD-2) with the registrant name listed as “J & K, formerly reported as J."

 Associations or Coalitions

-The LDA provides that “[i]n the case of a coalition or association that employs or retains other persons to conduct lobbying activities, the client is the coalition or association and not its individual members” (Section 3(2)).
-A bona fide coalition that employs or retains lobbyists on behalf of the coalition may be the client for LDA purposes, even if the coalition is not a legal entity or has no formal name.
-A registrant lobbying for an unnamed informal coalition needs to adopt some type of identifier for Line 7 of Form LD 1, and indicate “(Informal Coalition)” or another applicable description.
-For all coalitions and associations, formal or informal, the LDA requires further disclosures, e.g., of organizations other than the client that contribute more than $5,000 toward the lobbying activities of the registrant in the quarterly period, and actively participate in the planning, supervision, or control of the lobbying activities (Section 4(b)(3)).
-Such organizations are identified on Line 13 of Form LD 1.
+The LDA provides that “[i]n the case of a coalition or association that employs or retains other persons to conduct lobbying activities, the client is the coalition or association and not its individual members” (2 USC § 1602(2)).
+A bona fide coalition that employs or retains lobbyists on behalf of the coalition may be the client for LDA reporting purposes, even if the coalition is not a legal entity or has no formal name.
+A registrant lobbying for an unnamed informal coalition needs to adopt some type of identifier for the registration (LD-1), and indicate “(Informal Coalition)” or another applicable description.
+For all coalitions and associations, formal or informal, the LDA requires further disclosures, e.g., of organizations other than the client that contribute more than $5,000 toward the lobbying activities of the registrant in the quarterly period, and actively participate in the planning, supervision, or control of the lobbying activities (2 U.S.C. § 1603(b)(3)).
+Such organizations are identified as affiliates on the registration (LD-1).

 Example 1: Association “A” has 20 organizational members who each pay $20,000 as a portion of their annual dues to fund “A’s” lobbying activities.
 “E” is an employee of Organization “O,” which is a member of “A.” “E” serves as a member of “A’s” board, as a representative of “O.” While “A” carries out various functions, a substantial part of its mission is lobbying on issues of interest to its member organizations.
 “E’s” board membership constitutes active participation by “O” in the lobbying activities of “A,” and thus “O” would need to be listed as an affiliated organization of “A.”